erxes/erxes/docs/overview.md

 ---
-id: doc6
+id: overview
-title: Erxes
+title: Erxes Overview
-sidebar_label: dada
+sidebar_label: Overview
 ---

-New: If you want to try out erxes without installing any additional tools on your computer check out our docker images.

-All you have to do is docker and docker-compose installed on your computer.
-Read more here.

----

-kk

 <!-- Check the [documentation](https://docusaurus.io) for how to use Docusaurus.